 Water & Sewer (Utility) Bills

-The fiscal year runs July 1st through June 30th.
+The fiscal year begins on July 1st and ends on June 30th.